Summary

 36. ^ a b c d e Ly, My (April 21, 2022).
 “Five East Alabama mayors endorse Ivey for reelection”.
 The Plainsman.
 Retrieved April 25, 2022.

 37. ^ a b c d e f g h Poor, Jeff (May 3, 2022).
 “Wiregrass mayors endorse Kay Ivey’s re-election”.
 1819 News.
+Archived from the original on May 4, 2022.
 Retrieved May 3, 2022.

 38. ^ Lane, Keith (May 20, 2022).
 “Mobile Mayor Sandy Stimpson endorses Kay Ivey for Governor”.
 NBC 15.
 Retrieved May 20, 2022.